 - Set a time for particular activities such as watching television, reading stories or playing outside.

-- Plan one main activity each day, e.g. preschool, meeting friends, going to the park.
+- Plan one main activity each day, e.g. going to preschool, meeting friends, going to the park.

 To make routines visible, create a visual timetable — a chart depicting a sequence of key events in a child’s day, in picture format.
 They are commonly found in schools or preschools but work equally well in a home environment